TriplyDB/Documentation/docs/triply-etl/publish/index.md

-## Direct copying of source data to destination
+## Direct copying from source to destination

 TriplyETL supports copying sources directly to destination locations.
 This function is useful when you already have linked data that is used as a source, but is also needed at the destination.
 An example would be the information model.
 This would be available as a source, and with the copy function it can be uploaded to TriplyDB via TriplyETL.